Kihagyás

 1. Launch Visual Studio

-2. In the right-hand sidebar of the launch window that appears Create new project
+2. In the right-hand sidebar of the launch window that appears, choose Create new project

 1. File / New-Project

-2. In the Create new project wizard, select the Console app (and NOT the Console app (.NET Framework) template, including the C# one.
+2. In the Create new project wizard, select the Console app (and NOT the Console app (.NET Framework) template, choose the C# one.
 That it is C# is indicated by the top left corner of the template icon.
-If you don't see it in the list, you have to search/filter for it.
-You can search for it by typing "console" in the top search bar.
-Or by using the drop-down boxes below: in the first (language selector) "C#", in the third (project type selector) "Console".
+If it doesn’t appear in the list, you have to search/filter for it.
+You can search for it by typing "console" in the top search bar, or use the drop-down boxes below: set the first one (language) to "C#" and the third one (project type) to "Console".

 3. Next button at the bottom of the wizard window, on the next wizard page: